 I served this queso with tortilla chips topped with taco meat, Pico De Gallo, Guacamole, & beans.
-But to make this recipe Paleo, leave out the beans and replace the chips with these sweet potato fries (just cut as chips).
-I’ve made many, many sweet potato fries and this is my favorite recipe 🙂 While they won’t be as thin and crispy as tortilla chips, they are still yummy 🙂 Enjoy!!!
+But to make this recipe Paleo, leave out the beans and replace the chips with Siete tortilla chips – they’re amazing!!!
+Enjoy!!!

 - 2½ C raw cashews, soaked in hot water 1+ hours to overnight